Steve-Tech/Blog/_posts/2025-09-30-windows-enable-4kn.md

 #### Preparation

-You will to download openSeaChest and extract it somewhere: [github.com/Seagate/openSeaChest](https://github.com/Seagate/openSeaChest).
+You will need to download openSeaChest and extract it somewhere: [github.com/Seagate/openSeaChest](https://github.com/Seagate/openSeaChest).

 I'm not sure if the normal SeaChest works on non-Seagate drives, but openSeaChest does!

 Converting to 4Kn requires erasing the drive, so I recommend doing this before installing your OS, or at least backup your data first!
-Cloning partitions also doesn't always work (FAT32 EFI partitions seem especially problematic), so it's best to just start fresh.
+Cloning partitions most likely won't work, so it's best to just start fresh.

 #### Checking if your drive supports 4Kn